Reviewly/Reviewly-api/README.md

 Get all projects
 ----------------

-* `GET /organizations/:uuid/projects.json` will return a paginated list of active projects in the organization sorted by most recently created project first.
+* `GET /organizations/:uuid/projects.json` will return a paginated list of projects in the organization sorted by most recently created project first.

+_Optional parameters:_

+* `limit` - specifies the number of results to return, ranging between 1 and 100 (default 20).
+* `status` - valid values: `active` (default), `archived`.

 ###### Example JSON Response
 ```json